luigimuratore/Fluid_Automation-CONVEYORS/README.md

 ##### • 27x - 2/2 directional valve with 1 stable position (2 ways 2 position directional valves)
 ##### • 6x - sensors (sensor ref.
 Bidirectional)
 ##### • 6x - restrictors
-We controlled each cylinder by means of three 5 ways 2 stable position directional valves (5/2 directional valve) electrically switched by solenoids on both sides.
+We controlled each cylinder by means of three **5 ways 2 stable position directional valves** (5/2 directional valve) electrically switched by solenoids on both sides.

 <div align="center">
   <img src="https://github.com/luigimuratore/Fluid_Automation-CONVEYORS/assets/126814136/2a109c3b-f1c4-49ec-b628-ffc9949c1db4" width="800" />
 </div>

-Since we needed to follow a specific path, composed of 3 linear movements, specifically 2 horizontal and 1 vertical, we could link the translation animations of the box to the linear position of the respective piston.
+Since we needed to follow a specific path, composed of **3 linear movements**, specifically 2 horizontal and 1 vertical, we could link the translation animations of the box to the linear position of the respective piston.

 At the end we had 3 boxes:
 ##### • the first one will follow the linear displacement of the first piston